 * Exit poll shows prime minister's party defeated

-* Government slashed budgets to rescue economy from crisis
+* Unpopular govt cut budget to rescue economy from crisis

 By Andrius Sytas and Christian Lowe

 An ex-Soviet state of about three million people, Lithuania crashed hard when the crisis hit four years ago.
-It made tough budget cuts in response and is now returning to economic health - but too late for voters fed up with belt-tightening.
+It slashed spending in response and is now returning to economic health - but too late for voters fed up with belt-tightening.

-An exit poll read out on national television after voting finished suggested Lithuanians had thrown out centre-right Prime Minister Andrius Kubilius in favour of a coalition of left-leaning opposition parties who promise to soften the austerity.
+An exit poll after a parliamentary election on Sunday showed Lithuanians had thrown out centre-right Prime Minister Andrius Kubilius in favour of a coalition of left-leaning opposition parties who promise to soften the austerity.

 The RAIT/BNS exit poll gave the biggest share of the vote, 19.8 percent, to the Labour Party.
 The centre-left Social Democrats, likely coalition partner for Labour, were second with 17.8 percent and the prime minister's Homeland Union was in third place on 16.7 percent.